 At the top of the world in the Yukon and Alaska wilderness of northwestern North America, an epic winter sports event takes place every February: the Yukon Quest 1,000 Mile International Sled Dog Race.
 Covering 1,000 miles (1,600 km) between Whitehorse, Yukon and Fairbanks, Alaska during the depths of winter, the Yukon Quest is known for excellence in canine care and fostering the traditions of northern travel by dog sled.
+The race alternates it's starting points every year.
+Every even-numbered year, the start is in Fairbanks and every odd-numbered year the event starts in Whitehorse.

-This incredible winter event takes place every February when weather conditions can be the coldest and most unpredictable.
+This incredible winter event takes place the first weekend every February when weather conditions can be the coldest and most unpredictable.
 The Yukon Quest race starts on schedule regardless of weather and lasts from 10 to 16 days until the final dog team arrives at the finish line.
 The Yukon Quest has been run every year since 1984 over rough, sometimes hazardous terrain.

 The Yukon Quest Trail follows historical Gold Rush and mail delivery dog sled routes from the turn of the 20th Century.
 Once the transportation “highways” of the Northern frontier, the Yukon Quest Trail now comes alive each February with the frosty breath and haunting howls of hundreds of sled dogs.
 Up to 50 dog teams consisting of one human 'musher' and 14 canine athletes tread across some of the last pristine wilderness remaining in North America.